dmarczydlo/wag-wise-mentor/docs/testing-strategy.md

 3. **Real Environment Testing**: Use real databases, services, and integrations where possible
 4. **Automated Testing**: All tests must run in CI/CD pipeline
 5. **Fast Feedback**: Tests should provide quick feedback during development
+6. **Abstract Class Pattern**: Use abstract classes for repositories and services to enable clean dependency injection without string tokens

 ## Testing Stack